 We have a 401(k) defined contribution plan covering substantially all of our employees that permits participants to defer up to a maximum of 15% of their compensation.
 For contributions to the plan occurring subsequent to December 31, 2008, we match 100% of the first 1% of pre-tax and/or after-tax contributions that participants contribute to the Plan and 50% of the next 5% in participant contributions to the Plan (representing an aggregate match of 3.5% on the first 6% of participant pre-tax and/or after-tax contributions to the Plan).
-For contributions to the plan occurring through December 31, 2008, we matched 50% of the first 6% of pre-tax and/or after-tax contributions to the plan.
-For contributions are fully vested.
-For matching contributions made subsequent to December 31, 2008, a participant is 50% vested in matching contributions made through December 31, 2008, a participant is 30% vested in matching contributions after one year of credited service and 100% vested after two years of credited service.
+For contributions to the plan occurring through December 31, 2008, we matched 50% of the first 6% of pre-tax and/or after-tax contributions that participants contributed to the plan.
+Participants' contributions are fully vested.
+For matching contributions made subsequent to December 31, 2008, a participant is 50% vested in matching contributions after one year of credited service and 100% vested after two years of credited service.
 For matching contributions made through December 31, 2008, a participant is 30% vested in matching contributions after one year of credited service, 60% vested after two years of credited service and